BenitaNivedhithaJ/Technical-Writing-Portfolio/README.md

 # Technical-Writing-Portfolio
 Hi.
 In this repository you will find some of the sample documents that I created.
+I have created the sample documents using the knowledge that I gained through my work experience and courses that I attended during my career break.

 The following table displays the list of sample documents:
 Documents | Topics | Tools or languages used